samhsforrest-collab/UK-Embedded-Solar-2026/README.md

 # Business Objectives

 - Assess whether we can extract, clean, visualise, and accurately forecast embedded solar generation at GSP level across the UK to meet NESO’s balancing market (BM) requirements.
-- Improve network operating efficiency by improving accuracy and reducing safety buffer/redundancy in decision-making to unlock cost savings that are passed through to UK electricity consumers.
+- Improve UK electricity network operating efficiency by improving accuracy and reducing safety-buffer/redundancy in decision-making to unlock cost savings that are passed through to UK electricity consumers.
--
 ___

 # Hypothesis
 - Can we extract, clean, visualise, and forecast the embedded solar generation for GSPs in the UK with sufficient accuracy to support NESO’s instructions in the BM?
-- To validate this we are aiming for a 95% explained variance in the model testing (R2)
+- For validation we are aiming for a 95% explained variance in the model testing (R2)

 # Datasets - The APIs